nikkilaude/Furnish-It/README.md

   and color
 - As a user, I want to be able to remove a piece of furniture from a room
 - As a user, I want to be able to view the total cost of furniture within a room or the entire house
+- As a user, I want to be able to save my houses, rooms, and furniture to file
+- As a user, when I start the FurnishIt application, I want to be given the option to load my list of houses from file.